 North Beds Golf Club held its first Monthly Medal in March 1892 (reported 19/3/1892 … won by R.Hughes (gross 99, off 10, net 89) ... plus first ladies' MM won by Mrs.G.Pope (93(14)79) ...
 "Considering the short time this Club has been started the greens were in very fair order and the ground promises to make one of the best inland links.
 There are now over 130 members and as it is only 20 minutes walk from Sandy Station it is hoped that golfers from Bedford will join the club. ... no Entrance Fee at present ...").

 On 22/2/1896 there were newspaper reports of a match on the North Beds Golf Course between Bedfordshire and Huntingdonshire, “One of the first inter-county matches played in England”.
 Bedfordshire taking players from Bedford Golf Club, North Beds, South Beds and Dunstable; Huntingdonshire from Huntingdon and St.Neots.

 An early professional at North Beds Golf Club (between 1905 and 1909) was Alfred Vardon (1880 to 1947), a younger brother of the great Harry Vardon.
-The course started as 12 holes but by 1914 it had been reduced to 9 holes.
-J.Lawrence was then recorded as the professional, Alfred Vardon having moved to Worlebury Golf Club which he co-designed with his brothers Harry and Tom.
+J.Lawrence was a subsequent professional, Alfred Vardon having moved to Worlebury Golf Club which he co-designed with his brothers Harry and Tom.

 Nisbet's Golf Yearbook for 1905 gave the membership as 48 stated: “The course is situated on Biggleswade Common.
 A flat course it is a fairly good specimen of an inland course, and the greens are very good indeed, but, rather small.
 There is at present no Sunday play.”